Want your kids to pack their own lunch? Here’s how to create lunch packing stations to make it easier for them–and easier to make healthy choices too.

 Something that has made this task simpler are lunch packing stations I’ve created in our kitchen.
 I’d seen this idea floating around the interwebs but wanted to see if it would work in real life.

-I took two bins–one for the refrigerator, one for the counter–and stocked them with items for lunch packing.
-My kids can (and do) choose other things to pack, but these are good starting points.
-They’re also a way for me to make packing healthy choices a little bit easier.
+You kids can obviously choose other things to pack, but these are good starting points.
+They’re also a way for you to make packing healthy choices a little bit easier.
+You can swap out the items regularly to encourage variety.

 - Lunchbox-sized apples